Your browser does not support iframes.

 Sewn with our new ULA 210 Robic fabric, the toughest stuff ounce for ounce that we've ever seen, this pack should give you years of hiking bliss, even if you are a bit tough on your gear.

 This is a great pack for people who need to carry a good sized load, or want a bag that can be checked as baggage on a plane.
-Weighing only 48 oz, including all the extras, this pack will lighten you up, but still handle the toughest duties The Catalyst is now available in four colors, standard green and purple blaze in the ULA 210 Robic, and Woodland Camo and Multicam in 500 Cordura.
+Weighing only 48 oz, including all the extras, this pack will lighten you up, but still handle the toughest duties.
+(Camo Cordura will add about 2 oz to the total weight) The Catalyst is now available in four colors, standard green and purple blaze in the ULA 210 Robic, and Woodland Camo and Multicam in 500 Cordura.

 Bottom Line?
 An updated, tougher and lighter pack for traditional backpackers